Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Strategy of Proof of the Main Theorem

-\underline{Step 2}: We evaluate the hyperbolic cosine of the matrix $K(k)$ in \cref{eq:nqb} by functional calculus, which brings us close to the final form \cref{eq:main}.
+\paragraph{Post-Processing} We evaluate the hyperbolic cosine of the matrix $K(k)$ in \cref{eq:nqb} by functional calculus, which brings us close to the final form \cref{eq:main}.
 The computation is given in \cref{sec:proofmain3}, the result is the next proposition.

 \begin{proposition} If $ q \in B_{\alpha_q} $ for some $ 1 \le \alpha_q \le M $, then

 with